 With the rapid spread of the use of artificial intelligence (AI) in pioneering large corporations as well as the latest startups, small and medium-sized enterprises (SMEs) are getting closer to deciding whether and how to more fully integrate AI technologies into their businesses.
 As with the start of any new development, most SMEs are inhibited by the uncertainties and challenges associated with AI.
 This blog article provides clarity on the current developments, opportunities and added value of AI in SMEs.

-Which companies and industries in Germany are using AI?
+Which companies and industries are using AI?

 AI helps machines simulate human-like thought processes.
 This allows tasks and processes to be monitored, analyzed and optimized, or to be taken over in automated form.
 The use of AI is particularly widespread in industries such as IT and telecommunications.
 But we are also seeing more and more AI applications in other sectors such as healthcare, financial services and logistics.